PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 Low stock level: You can define a value and choose whether or not to receive an email when the product quantity is <= to this value.

 - **Send me an email when the quantity is below or equals this level**: Checkbox, when it’s checked an email is sent to all the employees who have at least the “view” right on the stock page when the quantity is below or equal to this value.

-Cost price: It’s used for margin calculations.
+- **Cost price**: It’s used for margin calculations.
 To separate decimals a dot or a comma can be used, both should work no matter the language.

 - **Impact on price (tax excl.)**: This value is added to the product price tax excl.
 When a value is filled, the impact on price tax incl field is calculated automatically according to the tax rule chosen.
 To separate decimals a dot or a comma can be used, both should work no matter the language.

 - **Impact on price (tax incl.)**: This field shouldn't be displayed if taxes are disabled in International > Taxes (<a href="https://github.com/PrestaShop/PrestaShop/issues/15330">issue 15330</a>).
 This value is added to the product price tax incl.
 When a value is filled, the impact on price tax excl field is calculated automatically according to the tax rule chosen.
 To separate decimals a dot or a comma can be used, both should work no matter the language.

-- **Final retail price**: Displays the final price tax excl and tax incl. (<a href="https://github.com/PrestaShop/PrestaShop/issues/15416">issue 15416</a>) Both final prices are updated when you modify the impact on price tax excl or tax incl.
+- **Final retail price**: Displays the final price tax excl and tax incl. (<a href="https://github.com/PrestaShop/PrestaShop/issues/15416">issue 15416</a>)
+Both final prices are updated when you modify the impact on price tax excl or tax incl.

 - **Ecotax (tax incl.)**: (<a href="https://github.com/PrestaShop/PrestaShop/issues/15059">issue 15059</a>) This field is displayed if the “ecotax” option is enabled in International > Taxes.
 The ecotax is displayed in FO under the product price: “Including €X.XX for ecotax”

 - **Impact on price per unit (tax excl.)**: This value is added to the product price per unit in Pricing tab.
 You can fill it if you sell products per unit.
 To separate decimals a dot or a comma can be used, both should work no matter the language.
 Displayed in the product page in front-office.

 - **Impact on weight**: This value is added to the product weight configured in Shipping tab.
 Carriers that does not accept products greater than this total weight are not displayed in front-office.
 The weight unit displayed next to the field is the one defined in International > Localization.
 To separate decimals a dot or a comma can be used, both should work no matter the language.

-- **Impact on additional shipping fees**: (<a href="https://github.com/PrestaShop/PrestaShop/issues/11305">Improvement 11305</a>) By default, it’s filled with 0.000000 This amount is added to the additional shipping fees configured in Shipping tab for the product.
+- **Impact on additional shipping fees**: (<a href="https://github.com/PrestaShop/PrestaShop/issues/11305">Improvement 11305</a>)
+By default, it’s filled with 0.000000
+This amount is added to the additional shipping fees configured in Shipping tab for the product.
 The total is added to the total shipping cost according to the carrier selected in front-office.

 - **ISBN code**: Only numbers are accepted.
 The International Standard Book Number (ISBN) is used to identify books and other publications.
 The ISBN is displayed in product details tab of the front-office and change accordingly to the selected combination.

 - **EAN-13 or JAN barcode**: Only numbers are accepted.
 This type of product code is specific to Europe and Japan, but is widely used internationally.
 It is a superset of the UPC code: all products marked with an EAN will be accepted in North America.
 The EAN is displayed in product details tab of the front-office and change accordingly to the selected combination.

 - **UPC barcode**: Only numbers are accepted.
 This type of product code is widely used in the United States, Canada, the United Kingdom, Australia, New Zealand and in other countries.
 The UPC is displayed in product details tab of the front-office and change accordingly to the selected combination.

 - **MPN**: Numbers and characters are accepted.
 The Manufacturer Part Number is used to identify a specific product of a given manufacturer.